schorg/lua-value-browser/README.md

 Keeps a linear history of visited values and therefore keeps references to values that otherwise might have been garbage collected.

+Shows also meta values like
+* environments
+* upvalues
+* metatables
+* table keys which are tables, functions or userdata

 Usage:

 ```